etienneq/star-trek-timeline/README.md

 An API is provided that returns the timeline in an object-oriented fashion.
 It's planned to add the possibility to filter timeline entries by year, series etc.

+## Current status of prototype

+At the moment the data is not yet complete.
+But it's enough to demonstrate the intended potential.
+Take a look [here](http://htmlpreview.github.io/?https://github.com/etienneq/star-trek-timeline/blob/master/timeline.html).

+I'm planning to launch a website which utilizes this library to make the timeline accessible for all internet users in a dynamic fashion.

 ## Prerequisites

 Star Trek Timeline requires PHP >= 7.2.